 Yes, new investments may not be withdrawn for 90 days.
 After 90 days partial and full withdrawals may be made on the last calendar day of the month with 30 days’ notice.

-Clients are allowed monthly withdraws on 30 days’ notice.
-There are no provisions in our documents addressing retractions of withdrawal requests.
-Any such request to cancel a withdrawal before it has been processed would be handled on a case-by-case basis at the sole discretion of the General Partner.
+Clients are allowed monthly withdrawals and quarterly exchanges with 30 days’ advanced notice to Sarson Funds.
+There are currently no provisions in our documents addressing retractions of withdrawal or transfer requests and as such any such request to cancel or modify a withdrawal or transfer before it has been processed will be handled on a case-by-case basis at the sole discretion of the General Partner.

 The Sarson Funds team is a world class amalgamation of Wall Street Managers, Engineers, Bankers, Data Scientists, and Silicon Valley entrepreneurs.
 We maintain a fiduciary standard at all times which means that we put our client’s best interests ahead of our own.